Scarus psittacus

 Scarus psittacus, the common parrotfish, is a species of marine ray-finned fish, a parrotfish, in the family Scaridae.
 Other common names for this species include the palenose parrotfish, Batavian parrotfish and the rosy-cheek parrotfish.
 It has a wide distribution in the Indo-Pacific region where it is associated with coral reefs.
 This species is utilised as food.
 It is the type species of the genus Scarus.

+Taxonomy

+Scarus psittacus was first formally described in 1775 by the Swedish explorer, orientalist and naturalist Peter Forsskål (1732-1763) with the type locality given as Jeddah.
+Subsequently Joseph Swain designated S. psittacus as the type species of the genus Scarus.

+Research has found that across its wide distribution S. psittacus has five genetically distinct geographic populations with the most genetic diversity within populations and the most diverse populations being at the eastern and western ends of its range.

 Description

 Scarus psittacus attains a standard length of 30 cm.
 The dorsal fin has 9 spines and 10 soft rays while the anal fin has 3 spines and 9 soft rays and the pectoral fin has 13–15 rays.
 The lips of this fish largely cover the dental plates.
 In the initial phase there is a canine-like tooth on upper dental plate, and in the terminal phase there are two canine-like teeth on the upper plate and a single such tooth on the lower plate.
 In the terminal phase the caudal fin is deeply emaginate.
 The initial phase individuals are uniformly red-brown with a number of pale blotches and an obvious pale head.
 In the terminal phase they are mostly pale green to tan in colour, with a lavender face and blue bands over their upper lip which extend rearwards over the cheek below the eye, with a second green band behind the eye and more bands on the lower lip and chin.